kjmears/kjmears.github.io/_posts/sketchnotes/iwmw18/2018-07-03-iwmw18-jenni-taylor.md

 cc: BY-SA
 ---

-Big finish for the conference with a cracking talk, ending the conference on a nicely evangelisitic note.
-ALso loved the way that it wasn't just an exhortation, but there were examples of Jenni and her team putting theri own advice into pratice.
+Big finish for the conference with a cracking talk, ending the conference on a nicely evangelistic note.
+Also loved the way that it wasn't just an exhortation, but there were examples of Jenni and her team putting their own advice into practice.